 Scores for each category were summed together.
-Additionally, each of the category scores was assigned a percent weight based on the results of the RFPG poll, detailed in Table 4-2.
-The total scores for each category were determined and then summed together on a HUC12 basis to determine the areas of greatest flood mitigation need in the region.
-The top 20% of total HUC12 scores were identified as the areas with the highest flood mitigation need.
+Additionally, each of the category scores were assigned a percent weight based on the results of the RFPG poll, detailed in Table 4-2.
+The total scores for each category were determined and then summed together on a HUC12 watershed basis to determine the areas of greatest flood mitigation need in the region.
+The top 20% of total HUC12 watershed scores were identified as the areas with the highest flood mitigation need.

-The final flood mitigation needs analysis scores calculated for the HUC12s in the region ranged from 4.62 to around 28.5.
-There was a significant number of HUC12s intersecting Jefferson, Hardin, Chambers, Liberty, and Orange Counties that were found to have high flood mitigation need scores.
-Additionally, HUC12s that were near or intersected major cities in the region such as Lufkin and Tyler were found to have high flood mitigation need scores.
+The final flood mitigation needs analysis scores calculated for the HUC12 watersheds in the region ranged from 4.62 to around 28.5.
+There was a significant number of HUC12 watersheds intersecting Jefferson, Hardin, Chambers, Liberty, and Orange Counties that were found to have high flood mitigation need scores.
+Additionally, HUC12 watersheds that were near or intersected major cities in the region such as Lufkin and Tyler were found to have high flood mitigation need scores.